fbrettnich/hcloud-snapshot-as-backup/README.md

 5. Click on "Create API Token" and create a new token with read & write permission
 6. Copy the key and paste it into the config under `api-token`

-**5. Choose how many backups you want to keep**
+**5. Choose how many backups you want to keep by default**
-You can specify in the config under `keep-last` how many backups you want to keep per server.
+You can specify in the config under `keep-last` how many backups you want to keep per server by default.
+Labels can be used to overwrite the default value directly in the Hetzner Cloud Console.
+Add the label `AUTOBACKUP.KEEP-LAST` with the value that should apply to the server.
 The newest ones are kept and old ones are deleted.

-**6. Choose a server mode**
-The script supports two different modes:
-- **exclude**
-  - All servers are selected, except servers in the specified list
-- **only**
-  - Only the servers from the list are used, all others are ignored

-You can set the preferred mode in the config under `mode`.

-**7. Add your servers to the list (optional)**
-According to the selected mode, you can set your Server IDs in the config under `servers`.
+**6. Add label to servers that should be backed up**
+All servers that should be included by the script and automatic snapshot backups should be created must have the label `AUTOBACKUP` with the value `true`.

-**8. Choose a name for your snapshots (optional)**
+**7. Choose a name for your snapshots (optional)**
 Specify how you want your snapshots to be named under `snapshot-name` in the config.
 By default they are named `<server name>-<timestamp>`.